jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 z = \frac{x - \mu}{\sigma}
 $$

 For image, we normalize every pixels independently.
-We compute a mean and variance at each pixel location for the whole training dataset.
+We compute a mean and a variance at each pixel location for the whole training dataset.
 Therefore, for an image with NxN pixels, we use NxN means and variances to normalize the image.

 $$
 z_{ij} = \frac{x_{ij} - \mu_{ij}}{\sigma{ij}}
 $$

 In practice, we do not read all the trainning data at once to compute the mean or variance.
-For example, we compute a running mean during the training.
+We compute a running mean during the training.
 Here is the formula for the running mean:

 $$
 \mu_{n} = \mu_{n-1}  + k \cdot (x_{i}-\mu_{n-1})